Walt Zirinsky: Life after football

 Zirinsky was married to the former Mary Laubach, with whom he had one son.

 Following his retirement from the NFL, Zirinsky worked as a department chief for Western Electric in Allentown, Pennsylvania, where he worked for 37 years.

-Death and legacy

 Walt Zirinsky died November 30, 2001, in Catasauqua, Pennsylvania.
 He was 81 years old at the time of his death.
 His family asked for donations to the American Cancer Society in Zirinsky's memory.